-Sometimes, your new draft may be accomplishing big, important changes that were absolutely necessary to your story, but this new draft simply isn't making as positive an overall impression as your last draft made.
+Sometimes, your new script may be accomplishing big, important changes that were absolutely necessary to your story, but this new draft simply isn't making as positive an overall impression as your last draft made.
 The new draft may have a fundamentally stronger arc for your protagonist, for instance, but perhaps your new third act is no longer speaking to expectations set up in the first act, or vice versa.
-Perhaps transitions between scenes could be polished up for flow, or your character's choices were harder to understand in the absence of backstory that was provided by an earlier draft.
+Perhaps transitions between scenes could be polished up for flow, or your character's choices were harder to understand in the absence of backstory that was provided by an earlier version.
 In these cases, it may be your next polish that ensures new material is gelling with the old and all the various moving parts are working together in unison.

 As screenwriter Jack Epps Jr. (TOP GUN: MAVERICK, ANACONDA, DICK TRACY, TURNER & HOOCH) wrote in his book, "There is also a saying that odd-numbered drafts are better than even-numbered drafts.
 Even-numbered drafts, such as the second draft, are often based on big new ideas that don't always work."
-Assuming your new ideas were fundamentally sound, you may be a polish away from unlocking all of the story value of key changes from your rewrite and seeing a bump in Script Score.
-In the meantime, if you disagree with the Script Score and feel your new draft makes the best case for your film, you can always hide it and display only your earlier Script Score on the film page to other Slated members and investors.
+Assuming your new ideas were fundamentally sound, you may be a 'polish' away from unlocking all of the story value of key changes from your rewrite and seeing a bump in Script Score.
+In the meantime, if you disagree with the Script Score and feel your new version makes the best case for your film, you can always hide it and display only your earlier Script Score on the project page to other Slated members and investors.

-As a first step, we recommend reading through to hone in on any points of agreement across the three readers.
+As a first step, we recommend reading through the analysis to home in on any points of agreement across the three readers.
 Generally, individual categories with the lowest score averages indicate which paragraphs in the comments offer the highest priority feedback.
 If you feel like you've rewritten this script so many times that you don't know which way is up, feel free to message our help desk and we would be happy to refer you to screenwriting coaches on the platform who can help translate your coverage into the next, winning draft.

-View 190+ sample reports for films we've analyzed
+View 200+ sample reports for films we've analyzed